Northwestern Wildcats: Lanny and Sharon Martin Stadium

 Lanny and Sharon Martin Stadium is an outdoor athletics and recreation facility, home of Northwestern soccer and lacrosse games.
-Martin Stadium underwent renovations and reopened in March 2016 with a new turf field, lighting upgrades, and new video equipment.
+Martin Stadium underwent renovations and reopened on March 8, 2016, with a new turf field, lighting upgrades, and new video equipment.
 The facility is named to honor Trustee J. Landis Martin and Sharon Martin.
 The stadium has views of the Chicago skyline and is adjacent to Lakeside Field (to the west) and Hutcheson Field (to the south).

+On April 10, 2024, the university announced that a temporary facility would be constructed as part of the complex to serve as the football team's home stadium for the 2024 and 2025 seasons while a replacement for Ryan Field is built.
+During its use as an interim football stadium, the facility is known for sponsorship reasons as Northwestern Medicine Field at Martin Stadium.

+In 2025, the stadium was announced as the host of the 2026 NCAA Division I women's lacrosse semi-finals and national championship.

 Chap and Ethel Hutcheson Field

 Used primarily as an athletics and recreation practice field, Chap and Ethel Hutcheson Field is located just south of Martin Stadium and features a turf surface lined for NCAA regulation football.

 Lakeside Field

 Lakeside Field was constructed in 1997 and is "one of the premier venues for field hockey in the country".
 The stadium is located along the shore of Lake Michigan and sits to the west of Martin Stadium and to the north of the Kellogg Global Hub building.
 Lakeside Field underwent renovations in 2015 and is home to Northwestern Field Hockey.